gabriele-mastrapasqua/terraform_aws_learning/README.md

 ## How to
 Open each subfolders then run `terraform init` to fetch modules dependencies, then `terraform plan` to see the planning configuration, or to deploy use `terraform apply` to create resources on AWS.

-You can incur in some charges for resources usage on AWS (most are in the free tier if you have a new aws account like for ec2 micro), so always remember to `terraform destroy` to remove the resources on AWS after you see the results expected and for cleanup.
+You can incur in some charges for resources usage on AWS (most resources used in the samples are in the free tier if you have a new aws account like for ec2 micro), so always remember to `terraform destroy` to remove the resources on AWS after you see the expected results of your tests.

 ## Common workflow for each exercise
 - `terraform init`: fetch dependencies